katakasioma/pancancerGITdata/README.md

 7. All overrepresented Biological Processes for the proteins involved in cancer-specific edgetic gains and losses (SupplementaryFile2).

-8. Cancer-specific Overrepresented Biological Processes  [supplementary File 3](https://drive.google.com/open?id=1yrFy1GZBPogatqan2tsdIRVN2vBthDvV).
-The GeneRatio represents the number of genes from the input (querry) gene list that match the GO term / Total number of the input (querry) genes.
-The BgRatio represents the number of genes in the GO database associated with a GO term/ Total number of genes in the GO database.
+8. Cancer-specific Overrepresented Biological Processes (supplementary File 3).

 9. Uniprot identifiers for the SMGs involved in edgetic perturbations in each cancer are listed in Supplementary File 4.xlsx.